Peugeot 106: Electric version

 In 1995, Peugeot launched an electric powered version of the 106, called the 106 Electrique.
 This was offered in a number of European countries including France, Belgium, The Netherlands, Switzerland, Norway and the United Kingdom.

 The electric powertrain was developed and built by French engineering company Heuliez.
 The car used Nickel-cadmium battery technology manufactured by Saft Groupe S.A., had a top speed of 56 mph (90 km/h) and had an official range of 100 km.
+Specifically, there are 20, 6V, 100Ah SAFT STM5 batteries in the car, which are liquid cooled.
+The car uses an AVCON style charging plug.

+The motor is the same as its Citroen AX and Saxo Electrique twin, with a 20 kW (26 hp) separately excited brushed DC motor made by Leroy Somer, but was only capable of this peak power figure for short periods of time, and had a nominal power output of only 11 kW (15 hp).
+The car also came with a diesel heater to help with range in the winter.

 Despite the high price of the vehicle, Peugeot anticipated demand for around 15,000 to 20,000 Peugeot 106 Électriques each year, with an expected total production run of 100,000 vehicles.
 In the end, only 6,400 Peugeot 106 Électriques were sold between 1995 and 2003, most purchased by the French Administration.